atk4/data/docs/quickstart.rst

 .. note:: If you're trying those lines, you will also have to
     create this new table inside your MySQL database::

-        create table user2 as select * from user:
+        create table user2 as select * from user

 As I mentioned - :php:meth:`Model::init` is called when model is associated with persistence.
 You could create model and associate it with persistence